Skip to main content

 • Staff who make you feel unsafe or are bullying you

-• Staff not stopping other people making you feel unsafe
+• Staff not stopping other people from making you feel unsafe

 • Staff not listening to what you want or need

-• Service providers not acting on your complaint
+• Service providers are not acting on your complaint

-• Plan Managers not paying your bills on time
+• Plan Managers are not paying your bills on time

 A disability advocate can help you make a complaint and ensure your voice is heard.